 Kristen Sosulski offers the following tips for designing online courses in an article published in BizEd Magazine titled "Community Building is Key to Online Learning":

 - …design structured “meet-and-greet” activities.
 It’s critical to connect with online students to ensure they feel supported and are aware of the resources available to them.

 - …give students a head start.
 Publish your course materials online prior to the start date.

 - …provide opportunities to network.
-Faculty provide multiple opportunities for students to network and collaborate with their peers and experts from the field. these include team-building activities, discussions led by special guest experts, and group projects where students work on actual problems facing an organization.
+These can include team-building activities, discussions led by special guest experts, and group projects where students work on actual problems facing an organization.

 - …use only text-based tools.
-Online courses must be more than posts to discussion forums.
-Instead, we take advantage of a wider ranging tool set.
-We encourage communication and collaboration through online workspaces that allow for synchronous and asynchronous voice, video, and text-based communications.
-This method is consistent with the research on learning styles—not all students communicate best through writing or learn best through reading.
+Online courses must be more than posts to discussion forums —not all students communicate best through writing or learn best through reading.
+Encourage communication and collaboration through online workspaces that allow for synchronous and asynchronous voice, video, and text-based communications.

 - …let the end of class mean an end to learning.
 Learning and career development are lifelong activities.
 Consider allowing students to access course materials and communicate with their classmates even after the course ends.